Application for Arrears of Rent or Secured Debt (Mortgage) on a Principal Residence

-Eddie is in arrears on his monthly rent ($2,000 each month) for six months and owes $12,000.
-He wants to apply for the arrears plus a year’s worth of rent ($24,000), so the total amount he would enter in box 2b is $36,000.
-Since the amount in box 2a is the smaller amount, his maximum is $29,350.
-He must attach the demand letter for the arrears of rent.
+Eddie is in arrears on their monthly rent ($2,000 each month) for six months and owes $12,000.
+They want to apply for the arrears plus a year’s worth of rent ($24,000), so the total amount they would enter in box 2b is $36,000.
+Since the amount in box 2a is the smaller amount, their maximum is $30,800.
+They must attach the demand letter for the arrears of rent.

-Freda is in arrears on her monthly mortgage payment of $3,000 and has received a written demand for six months of payments ($18,000).
-She can apply for that amount, plus an additional amount that will bring her total to less than $29,350.
+Bobbie is in arrears on their monthly mortgage payment of $3,000 and has received a written demand for six months of payments ($18,000).
+They can apply for that amount, plus an additional amount that will bring their total to less than $30,800.
 The demand letter must be attached.

 Question 3: How much money are you applying to withdraw from this locked-in account?

 You do not have to apply for the maximum amount you are entitled to.

 You cannot apply for an amount that is: